victorjonsson/PHP-Markdown-Documentation-Generator/README.md

 ### Requirements

 - PHP version >= 5.3.2
-- Reflection activated in php.ini
+- Reflection must be enabled in php.ini
-- Each class in its own file with the file name being the same as the class name
+- Each class must be defined in its own file with the file name being the same as the class name
-- composer.json file in your project
+- The project should use [Composer](https://getcomposer.org/)

 ### Installation / Usage